EPTissink/MOSTest-multimodal/pleioPRS/README.md

-Assuming all relevant condFDR analyses are done.
-Do following steps:
+Start with running condFDR analyses with ```run_condFDR.py``` (see https://github.com/precimed/pleiofdr for more information).

+Then, do the following steps:

 1. With ```multimodal_pleioprs.ipynb```: